iskayanir/Studdy-Buddy/README.md

 2. npm start
 3. git pull origin main
-4. In the first time: git checkout -b "branch_name", other times: git checkout "branch_name"
+4. In the first time: git checkout -b "branch_name", other times: git checkout "branch_name" if "git checkout" isn't working, maybe u need to do "git fetch" and then "git checkout"

 # to save updates: